opf/openproject/docs/system-admin-guide/file-storages/file-storage-troubleshooting/README.md

 ## Unhealthy file storages email notifications

-In some cases it is possible that a file storage has been set-up incorrectly.
+In some cases it is possible that a file storage has been set-up incorrectly, the connection is faulty or the storage itself has problems.
 In this case the respective message will appear under *Administration* -> *File storages*.

 > Please note that this only applies to file storages where **automatically managed project folders** have been selected.